 Q: What ethical considerations arise from DNA profiling?

-A: Beyond privacy and consent, key concerns include the potential for genetic discrimination by employers or insurers, the risk of familial searching inadvertently implicating relatives, and the need for robust safeguards against unauthorized access to DNA databases.
+A: Beyond privacy and consent, key concerns include the potential for genetic discrimination by employers or insurers, the risk of familial searching inadvertently implicating relatives, and the need for strong safeguards against unauthorized access to DNA databases.
 Transparent policies, independent oversight, and clear limits on how long profiles may be retained are essential to balance public safety with individual rights.

 Q: How do laboratories minimize contamination during STR analysis?